ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 It classifies and categorizes data.
 It can also define operations.

+One reason we define types is to ensure correctness of what those types hold.
+A type creates its own namespace and scope, which makes it easier to reason about your code.

 ## Defining "Type" in Programming

 For example, the integer type allows arithmetic operations like addition or subtraction, while a string type supports operations like concatenation.